vpullela/jQuery.Scheduler/README.md

 License
 -------
-The jQuery.Planner plugin may be used free of charge under the conditions of the following license:
+The jQuery.Scheduler plugin may be used free of charge under the conditions of the following license:

 The MIT License